cocos-creator/docs-3d-deprecated/en/editor/project/index.md

 ## Physics

-Used to configure the parameters of the physics，For details, please refer to the [Physics Configs](physics-configs.md);
+Used to configure the parameters of the physics environment.
+For details, please refer to the [Physics Configs](physics-configs.md) documentation.

 ## Bone map layout settings